-THEA 5000 Chronicles and Concepts I (3)
+THEA 5000 Chronicles and Concepts I (3) (on campus only)

 Prerequisite: THEA 1000 or equivalent

 Examines history and theory of theoretical art of the Classical Era, Middle Ages and Renaissance in Western Europe.
 Emphasizes theatrical space, production and performance.
 Drama considered as a plan for production rather than as literature.
 Term paper required.